 Gavin stated they pretended to shoot at about 5 to 10 cars until one man stopped.
 He said he and his friend ran to his friend’s grandparents’ house.

-“He slammed his breaks and started reversing as fast as he could,” Gavin said.
+“He slammed his brakes and started reversing as fast as he could,” Gavin said.
 “He came up and started getting very heated and was very mad.
 I was at the time, very scared.”

 The man called the police.
 According to the Carpenter family, El Paso County Sheriff’s deputies arrived and arrested both Gavin and his friend.
 He was handcuffed and taken to the Colorado Springs Police Department for mugshots and fingerprinting.